galvestontx/malicious_prosecution/README.md

 According to a recent Executive Order, <i>"For too long, domestic violence was considered a “family issue” and was left for families to address in private."</i>
-After uploading document 2 of 9...which is more outrageous than the first, an online petition will demand for the Harris administration use this case so others know the true intent of this [Executive Order](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/09/30/a-proclamation-on-national-domestic-violence-awareness-and-prevention-month-2021/), <i>"many of us were told that it would cause the disintegration of the family.
+After uploading document 2 of 9...which is more outrageous than the first, an online petition will demand for the Harris administration use this case so others know the true intent of this [Executive Order](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/09/30/a-proclamation-on-national-domestic-violence-awareness-and-prevention-month-2021/), <strong><i>"many of us were told that it would cause the disintegration of the family.
 That was the phrase used.
-It would cause the disintegration of the family"</i>. 🤔
+It would cause the disintegration of the family"</i></strong>.. 🤔 sounds about right.